 You might consider using our Values Challenge for Schools to help you do this.
 It is a ready-to-use workshop which will help you to look at one of your school values and decide how you can put it into action more effectively across the whole school community.
-It is just one hour long, is simple to run, and we have had great feedback on it in previous years from all kinds of organisations, big and small.
-To get the Values Challenge for Schools free resource pack including a Facilitator Manual and set of slides to use in the session, go to this page of the World Values Day website and click the Take the Challenge button at the bottom of the page.
+It is just one hour long, is simple to run, and we have had great feedback on it in previous years from many schools and other organisations, big and small.
+To get the Values Challenge for Schools free resource pack including a Facilitator Manual and set of slides to use in the session, go to this page of the World Values Day website and click the 'Take the Challenge' button which you will see at the bottom of the page.

-Involve the pupils.
+2. Involve the pupils.

 Whether or not you decide to use the Values Challenge, the next step will be to involve all the pupils, staff and, wherever possible, members of the wider school community in a plan to put the value into action.